Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Pantheon of Exandria/Zehir.md

 Zehir subverts and poisons [[Exandria]] from the shadowed Towers of Night, hidden among the ever-shifting winds of the Astral Plane.

 **_Depiction._** Many forgotten temples were once built to the Cloaked Serpent, and within these chambers his image was embedded within much of the architecture.
-He is shown as a human body with six arms and a gargantuan serpentine head, fanged and frilled in aggression.
+He is shown as a [[Humans|human]] body with six arms and a gargantuan serpentine head, fanged and frilled in aggression.
 Strands of thick, dark hair that sprout from his scaled body form layers of swirling shadow, obscuring his form.

 [![](https://media.dndbeyond.com/compendium-images/egtw/yDOyqyOocErRgYJK/01-25.png)](https://media.dndbeyond.com/compendium-images/egtw/yDOyqyOocErRgYJK/01-25.png)